Code-Institute-Submissions/connectDoc/README.md

 }

  DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL')) }
-In the terminal: $ python manage.py migrate - this will apply migrations to your local sqlite database $ python manage.py createsuperuser - this will create admin support $ python manage.py runserver - should say starting development server..
+In the terminal: $ python manage.py migrate - this will apply migrations to your local sqlite database $ python manage.py createsuperuser - this will create admin support $ python manage.py runserver -  starting development server.
-Go to your browser & type '127.0.0.1:8000' in the address bar The App should run on your browser - note that there will be no products/blog posts as you are running off your own blank database
-Log in to the admin panel by going to '127.0.0.1:8000/admin' & log in using the credentials you created for the superuser You can add products/categories & blog posts from here

 <h2> Running the tests </h2>
 Automated tests can be viewed in the tests.py file within the separate Apps.
 To run the tests, in your terminal navigate to the folder with your project in, activate your virtual environment and type: